Design Therapeutics (NASDAQ:DSGN) Stock Price Up 7.8%

 The business’s fifty day moving average is $17.12 and its two-hundred day moving average is $16.65.

 A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
 Piper Sandler & CO. purchased a new position in shares of Design Therapeutics in the 3rd quarter worth approximately $37,000.
 Pinz Capital Management LP purchased a new position in shares of Design Therapeutics in the 2nd quarter worth approximately $86,000.
 Morgan Stanley grew its position in shares of Design Therapeutics by 1,044.4% in the 3rd quarter.
 Morgan Stanley now owns 7,404 shares of the company’s stock worth $108,000 after buying an additional 6,757 shares during the last quarter.
-JPMorgan Chase & Co. purchased a new position in shares of Design Therapeutics in the 2nd quarter worth approximately $159,000.
-Finally, Deutsche Bank AG purchased a new position in shares of Design Therapeutics in the 2nd quarter worth approximately $159,000.
+JPMorgan Chase & Co. purchased a new stake in Design Therapeutics during the 2nd quarter worth approximately $159,000.
+Finally, Deutsche Bank AG purchased a new stake in Design Therapeutics during the 2nd quarter worth approximately $159,000.
 50.45% of the stock is currently owned by institutional investors and hedge funds.

 Design Therapeutics Company Profile (NASDAQ:DSGN)